The most significant reform to UK employment law in a generation. Every change employers need to know — and what to update immediately.

 |---|---|---|

-Contract update required: Any employment contract that mentions the three waiting days or the Lower Earnings Limit is now inaccurate.
-Update to reflect the new position or remove the reference entirely.
+Contract update required: Any contract mentioning the three waiting days or Lower Earnings Limit is now inaccurate.
+Update or remove the reference.

-From 6 April 2026, the following are day-one rights — no qualifying period applies:
+The following are now day-one rights with no qualifying period:

-⚠️ Start preparing now: Review your probation and performance management processes before January 2027.
-Ensure all managers understand that dismissal decisions will need to be properly documented and procedurally fair from a much earlier stage.
+Start preparing now: Review probation and performance processes before January 2027.
+Every dismissal will need to be properly documented from a much earlier stage.

 | Category | Rate from April 2026 |